puppetlabs/iac/_docs/contributing_to_a_module.md

 Using rspec-system-serverspec (1.0.0)
 Using bundler (1.3.5)
 Your bundle is complete!
-Use `bundle show [gemname]` to see where a bundled gem is installed.
+Use `pdk bundle show [gemname]` to see where a bundled gem is installed.
 ```

 NOTE: some systems may require you to run this command with sudo.